Call now in confidence immediate help & advice 24/7

 One brilliant way of approaching your loved one as a family is by using the CRAFT intervention method.
 This method offers a selection of approaches that you identify as being the most appropriate according to which stage of addiction and awareness your loved one is in.

 The CRAFT intervention teaches you how to reframe conversations so that it changes the family dynamics.
-You’re then able to encourage the person to rehab services.
+You’re then able to encourage the person to consider local drug and alcohol rehab services.
 It’s a method that has proven successful throughout the addiction field.
-It can also be called a brief intervention.

 To make sure that your loved one gets the help they need from a drug and alcohol rehab in Lincolnshire by calling us on 0800 088 66 86

-How Do I Prepare for Drug and Alcohol Rehab in Lincolnshire?
+How Do I Prepare for Drug Rehab and Alcohol Rehab in Lincolnshire or near Lincolnshire?

 We recommend the following:

-• Visit your rehab centre before starting treatment (you can talk to our admissions team about this)
+• Visit your drug and alcohol rehab centre in Lincolnshire or near Lincolnshire before starting treatment (you can talk to our drug and alcohol rehab admissions team about this)

-• Be honest with family and friends about your situation as a way to clear the air
+• Be honest with family and friends about your situation and need for drug or alcohol rehab in Lincolnshire as a way to clear the air

-• Set some treatment goals to remind yourself what you are trying to achieve in rehab [20]
+• Set some treatment goals to remind yourself what you are trying to achieve at drug and alcohol rehab in Lincolnshire or near Lincolnshire [20]

-• Speak with your employer or staff at your educational setting to organise a break in work or studies if needed
+• Speak with your employer or staff at your school or univeristy to organise a break in work or studies if needed

 • Do some research into addiction treatment to help yourself prepare

-How Do I Tell My Family I’m Going to a Drug & Alcohol Rehab in Lincolnshire?
+How Do I Tell My Family I’m Going to a Drug & Alcohol Rehab in Lincolnshire or near Lincolnshire?

-The media often doesn’t portray rehab (and addiction in general) in the most positive light.
+The media often doesn’t portray drug and alcohol rehab (and addiction in general) in the most positive light.

 That can sometimes make it difficult for the people around us to grasp what addiction is actually like.
 With media promoting misconceptions, there is still some stigma around addiction, and this stigma can make it difficult to talk about.
 [21]